isabella232/partner-center-sdk-pr.pt-pt/develop/set-user-roles-for-a-customer.md

 ## <a name="rest-response"></a>Resposta do REST

-Este método devolve a conta do utilizador com a identificação de função anexada quando o utilizador é atribuído com sucesso a função.
+Este método devolve a conta do utilizador com o ID de função anexado quando o utilizador é atribuído com sucesso a função.

 ### <a name="response-success-and-error-codes"></a>Códigos de sucesso e erro de resposta